 Abyss is strikingly similar to Kane, even going so far as to use the Chokeslam as a finishing maneuver.
 He also bears a resemblance to Mick Foley (especially in his Mankind persona), what with the hardcore wrestling and the outfit he used to wear.
 This didn't go unnoticed when Foley himself actually came to TNA; he feuded with Abyss for a while, then took him under his wing.

+The Cassandra: Sting, who warned everyone about Hogan and Bischoff and was seen as a heel because of it.
 Hogan himself became this in regards to his initial feelings on Bully Ray at the start of the "Bully and Brooke" storyline.

 Celebrity Paradox: Played with whenever TNA airs a skit set in the "real" world.
 Wrestlers such as Jeff Jarrett or Eric Young interact with ordinary mortals who don't seem to have a clue who they are, even though they're on national TV every week.